Ukrainian-History/autoBWF/docs/installation.rst

 ------------

 This code requires Python 3.6 or later.
-If you are running on Linux or Mac OS, then it is almost certainly already installled.
-If you are running on Widows, you can install Python using instructions that can be found on any number of web sites (such as `this one
+If you are running on Linux or Mac OS, then it is almost certainly already installed.
+If you are running on Widows, you can install Python using instructions on any number of web sites (such as `this one
 <https://www.digitalocean.com/community/tutorials/how-to-install-
 python-3-and-set-up-a-local-programming-environment-on-windows-10>`_).